cryptolets/cryptolets/README.md

 - Not Supported on FPGA: `USE_CLUSTERS`, `FIXED_Q` and `FIXED_CURVE_PARAMS`

 ## Running Sweeps in Parallel
-1. **License limits**: Ensure you have enough Catapult licenses for 10 parallel runs
+1. **License limits**: Ensure you have enough Catapult licenses for as number of parallel runs.
 2. **Memory usage**: Monitor system memory with many parallel processes
 3. **Disk I/O**: Each process creates substantial temporary files